SudhirLokade/DSA_Programs/README.md

 - The sum of subsequences typically involves finding the sum of all possible combinations of elements from the array
 - It considers both contiguous and non-contiguous subsequences
 - To check the sum of subsequences click on this: [Sum of Subsequences](https://github.com/SudhirLokade/DSA_Programs/blob/main/Sum_of_Subsequences.java)

+# Count Subsequnces
+- It count the sunsequences that sum up to given number from the array
+- For example:- Array is [1,2,3,4,5] and sum is 10 then output will be 3.Because there aree 3 subsequneces that sum to 10
+- To check the count Subsequences click on this: [Count of Subsequences](